SAP-samples/teched2025-XP267/exercises/ex1/README.md

 ### [ 🧩 Optional ] – Using Stored Input Keys

-You can store and reuse input values in **SAP Automation Pilot** so that you are not asked to provide static parameters each time a command gets triggered but the input can be fetched dunamically or from already stored input key.
+You can store and reuse input values in **SAP Automation Pilot** so that you are not asked to provide static parameters each time a command gets triggered but the input can be fetched dynamically or from already stored input key.

-Let's demonstrate how that works by exenting the command you just have created - `simpleHttpRequest` .
-First , let's start with exploring and updating an input key.
+Let's demonstrate how that works by extending the command you just have created - `simpleHttpRequest` .
+First , let's start by exploring and updating an input key.

 1. Click **Inputs** in the left menu.
    ![](./images/1-2-2-21.png)